fenago/rabbitmq-jupyterlab/Lab_6_mastering.md

 In the [**Exchanges**] web page, we can monitor all of the exchanges in the current RabbitMQ server with its related information.
-Moreover, if you click on each exchange, you\'ll get detailed information about the clicked exchange item.
+Moreover, if you click on each exchange, you'll get detailed information about the clicked exchange item.
 You can publish and delete a message through a selected exchange.
 Furthermore, you can delete the selected exchange as well.
 In the